-Door to Door delivery is the most common and convenient way of shipment for the customer.
-In this case, the customer is free of all the arrangement related to the sea freight container shipment.
-We are in charge of all the process beginning with container loading, delivery to the port, arriving at the destination.
+Door to door delivery is the most common and convenient way of shipment for the customer.
+In this case, the customer is free of all the arrangements related to the sea freight container shipment.
+We are in charge of the entire process, beginning with container loading through delivery to the port and up to arriving at the destination.

 Door-to-door services are end-to-end logistics services that allow transporting your goods from your warehouse/factory/ home to the agreed final destination.
 These services, also called "all-in" transportation solutions will enable each customer to entrust his goods to a professional for a successful and efficient shipment.

-On the other hand, if the agreement stipulates that the buyer takes responsibility for the transport half-way, the sender will be in charge of the shipment since this first step.
+On the other hand, if the agreement stipulates that the buyer takes responsibility for the transport half-way, the sender will be in charge of the shipment from this first step.

 The handling of the goods before departure comes with several tasks to be performed by the freight forwarder or the agent.
-The freight forwarder receives the products after unloading the truck to proceed to a detailed inspection of the shipment.
+The freight forwarder receives the products after unloading the truck for a detailed inspection of the shipment.
 The cargo will be accepted after inspecting the packing and controlling all the administrative documents.

 The transfer of the cargo from the warehouse to the consignee's address is designated as "destination or import haulage".
 One or several trucks (sometimes even a train) are hired to transport the goods to the warehouse.
 This step can take a few days, depending on the distance.

 In a door-to-door service, the transport is carried out by the forwarder who takes care of the final delivery.
-The customer can also pick up the goods at the freight forwarders warehouse and then handle the last delivery on his own.
-Usually, individuals/companies operating on a tight budget opt for this solution, which is quite cheaper.
+The customer can also pick up the goods at the freight forwarder’s warehouse and then handle the last delivery on their own.
+Usually, individuals/companies operating on a tight budget opt for this solution, which is cheaper.

-Shipping cost depends on origin, destination, service, package weight, and other considerations.
+Shipping costs depend on origin, destination, service, package weight, and other considerations.

 To better meet the needs of each client, several variations of rates and services are available.
-In this way, you can choose between two main option as regards sea freight:
+In this way, you can choose between two main option regarding sea freight:

 offers two types of full containers: